mrneatly/valify/README.md

 For detailed parameter description of each validator, see class methods in valify/validators.

 ## Testing
-In order to properly run unit tests, run them under `tests` directory.
+In order to properly run unit tests, you need to specify path to the composer autoloader file.
+Then you just issue the `phpunit` command under `valify` (component root) directory.

+## Examples
 Check index.php in examples folder to view framework in action.

 All bug and issue reports are welcome as well as improvement proposals.
 Enjoy.